jfbrou/Dignity/README.md

 ## Overview

-This replication package contains three main Python programs:
+This replication package contains two main Python programs:

-- **`Programs/directories.py`**: Contains the paths to the raw data files and the directories where the processed data will be saved.
-- **`Programs/functions.py`**: Contains the functions used in the data processing and analysis.
 - **`Programs/data.py`**: Prepares the datasets required for the analysis.
 - **`Programs/analysis.py`**: Generates the figures and tables presented in the paper.